-When a family's countable earned income exceeds the payment standard, the case may move to transition for a period of three consecutive months following suspension.
+When a family's countable earned income exceeds the payment standard, the case may move to transition for a period of six consecutive months following suspension.
 During this period, the family may remain eligible for other services, but not for monthly cash assistance.
-After three consecutive months of transition, the participant will be eligible for a program completion incentive and case will close.
+After six consecutive months of transition, the participant will be eligible for a program completion incentive and case will close.
+The family must continue to comply with all eligibility guidelines or case will close.